 Training or education in related fields, such as Indigenous studies, arts and heritage or archaeology, is an asset.

-The position is a full-time contract from June 15 until December 2021, with possibility of extension depending on funding.
+The position is a full-time contract, with possibility of extension depending on funding.
 Salary is $18 an hour, plus 4% in lieu of vacation pay.

 Applicants can email their resume and cover letter to: Karen Lee, Director of Operations, [email protected]